nazlitmz/id-card-tampering/README.md

-# IDN CARD TAMPERING DETECTION
+# ID CARD TAMPERING DETECTION

 This repository contains a Jupyter Notebook that demonstrates techniques to detect tampering on IDN cards.
 The notebook includes preprocessing, feature extraction, and detection algorithms to analyze potential tampering.